What is a Wave ?

 "Waves are a transfer of Energy"

 In a wave, it is only Energy that moves, the medium (the material the wave is passing through) just oscillates back and forth around an equilibrium point.
-In the animation below, a wave is moving from left to right, it can be seen that the medium simply oscillates up and down:-
+In the animation below, a wave is moving from right to left, it can be seen that the medium simply oscillates up and down:-

 All waves can be described in one of two ways:-